Nasima Haider

 Nasima Haider is a former Bangladeshi career diplomat.

 Early life and education

 Haider completer her graduation and post-graduation from University of Dhaka in English literature.

 Career

 Haider joined Bangladesh Civil Service as (Foreign Affairs) cadre in 1981.
+She has served in Bangladesh embassies in Canada, France, Indonesia, and Pakistan.

+Haider was the Director General in charge of the Americas and the Pacific Wing at the Ministry of Foreign Affairs.
+In May 2005, she was appointed High Commissioner of Bangladesh to South Africa.